AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 Metadata Contact
 ----------------
-:UK Gemini element: `Metadata point of contact <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#33>`__
+:Gemini: `Metadata point of contact <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#33>`__
-:INSPIRE equivalent: Metadata point of contact
+:INSPIRE: Metadata point of contact
-:ISO 19115 equivalent: MD_Metadata.contact > CI_ResponsibleParty
+:ISO19115: MD_Metadata.contact > CI_ResponsibleParty
-:Obligation/Occurance: Mandatory / Multiple
+:Obligation: Mandatory
+:Occurance: Many

 :Definition:
 	This element records the details of the organisation(s) responsible for the creation and maintenance of the metadata record.
 The structure of